xissburg/edyn/docs/Design.md

 Contact point persistence is important for stability and to preserve continuity over time.
 New contact points that are near existing points get merged together, thus extending the lifetime of an existing contact and reusing the previously applied impulse for _warm starting_ later in the constraint solver.
 Contact points that are separating (in either tangential or normal directions) are destroyed.

-Entities that don't have a `edyn::shape` also don't have a `edyn::AABB` associated with them and thus are ignored in broad-phase which leads to no collisions ever happening.
+Entities that don't have a shape also don't have a `edyn::AABB` assigned to them and thus are ignored in broad-phase which leads to no collisions ever happening.
 Rigid bodies without a shape are considered _implicit_.

 To enable collision response for an entity, a `edyn::material` component must be assigned which basically contains the _restitution_ and _friction coefficient_.
 Otherwise, the entity behaves as a _sensor_, i.e. collision detection is performed but no impulses are applied and intersection events can still be observed.